google/xls/docs_src/tutorials/parametric_functions.md

 Note that `unbias_exponent()` didn't need type specification, since the type could be inferred from the argument!
 (Also note that this implementation doesn't contain the fixes from the missing cases from the previous tutorial.
-No cheating!)
+Exercise to the reader: apply those fixes here, too!)

 This technique underlies all of XLS' floating-point libraries.
 Common operations are defined in common files, such as